Contrast-Security-OSS/docs/content/installation/net/docker/Installation-docker.md

 tags: "installation configuration .Net Docker site nuget visualstudio" -->

+To install the .NET agent in Docker...

-Use an image based on [microsoft/aspnet](https://hub.docker.com/_/microsoft-dotnet-framework-aspnet).
-Contrast agent assemblies can be download from the [Contrast.NET.Azure.AppService nuget package](https://www.nuget.org/api/v2/package/Contrast.NET.Azure.AppService)
+Use an image based on [Microsoft ASP.NET](https://hub.docker.com/_/microsoft-dotnet-framework-aspnet).
+You can download Contrast agent assemblies from the [Contrast.NET.Azure.AppService NuGet package](https://www.nuget.org/api/v2/package/Contrast.NET.Azure.AppService).

-Then extract the nuget package and set the following environment variables on the application process.
+* Extract the NuGet package, and set the following environment variables on the application process.

 | Environment variable       | Value                       |
 | -------------------------- | --------------------------- |